The current Executive Committee is:

 Stephan Kai-yi Wong was appointed Privacy Commissioner of Hong Kong in August 2016.
 Prior to this Stephen was a practising barrister in private practice and the Secretary to the independent advisory body, the Law Reform Commission of Hong Kong (LRC).
 Before serving at the LRC, Stephen had been a legal counsel in the Department of Justice from 1986 to 2007 (the then Attorney General’s Chambers before 1997), assuming various posts including Assistant Director of Public Prosecutions and Deputy Solicitor General.
 Being an expert in human rights law, he was involved in the legislative process of the 1991 Hong Kong Bill of Rights Ordinance, and was subsequently on loan to the United nations Human Rights Committee in Geneva for one year until 1992.

-Hong Kong joined the Committee in 2016 as the host of the 39th Conference.
+Stephen joined the Committee in 2016 as the host of the 39th Conference.